jtnystrom/Discount/README.md

 First, install and configure Spark (http://spark.apache.org).
 Discount has been developed and tested with JDK 8, Scala 2.11 and Spark 2.4.
-(Note that Spark 3.0 is not compatible with Scala 2.11.
-Currently, any 2.4.x version should be fine, e.g. 2.4.7)
+(Note that Spark 3.0 is not compatible with Scala 2.11.)

 Spark applications, such as Discount, can run locally on your laptop, on a cluster, or in the "cloud".
 In Google Cloud, we have tested on Dataproc image version 1.4 (Debian 9, Hadoop 2.9, Spark 2.4).